 Cybercrime costs the economy more than $1 trillion per year, and crooks are increasingly setting their sights on small businesses.
 Cyber attacks are growing in importance every day—from influencing major elections to crippling businesses overnight.

-Cybersecurity is smart business!
+Cybersecurity is business!

 According to a June 2017 article on Business News Daily, small businesses are just as at-risk for cyber attacks as larger companies.
 According to a report by Keeper Security and the Ponemon Institute, 61% of small- and medium-sized businesses have experienced a cyber attack and have been breached in the past 12 months.